 Living in Beta from One Stone (Grades 9–12)

-Living in Beta is One Stone’s innovative wayfinding program designed to empower high school students to explore their passions and discover their purpose, while helping them develop the tools and mindset to live and learn with intention.
+Living in Beta is One Stone’s innovative wayfinding program designed to empower high-school learners to explore their passions and discover their purpose, while helping them develop the tools and mindsets they need to live and learn with intention.
+The model entails a four-phase, iterative experience—Exploration, Discovery, Purpose, and Self-Actualization—that culminates in a performative project and enables young people to learn and stretch in ways that feel right for them.

 Transcend is a registered 501(c)(3) nonprofit that operates nationally.